-13.3 Computer-aided language design
+13.3 An ecosystem of Lingua-like language designers

-The module dedicated to supporting the design of programming languages in our framework might include the following components:
+The ecosystem supporting the design of programming languages in our framework might include the following components:

-- 1. An intelligent editor supporting the writing of the definitions of the algebra of denotations: - a. the definitions of the carriers of the algebra, i.e., the denotational domains; here the editor might check if domain equations do not include a not acceptable recursion, - b. he definitions of the constructors of the algebra. - 2.
-A system supporting syntax design:

-- a. a generator of an equational grammar of an abstract syntax for given definition of constructors from 1.b, - b. a system supporting the development of an equational grammar of concrete syntax out of abstract syntax, - c. a system supporting the generation of an equational grammar of colloquial syntax out of concrete syntax, - d. a system supporting the generation of the definition of a restoring transformation. - 3.
+- 1. An intelligent editor supporting the writing of the definitions of the algebra of denotations, i.e.: - a. the definitions of the carriers of the algebra; here the editor might check if domain equations do not include an inacceptable recursion, - b. the definitions of the constructors of the algebra. - 2.
+A system supporting syntax design: - a. a generator of an equational grammar of an abstract syntax from a given signature of an algebra of denotations, - b. a system supporting the development of an equational grammar of concrete syntax out of abstract syntax, - c. a system supporting the generation of an equational grammar of colloquial syntax out of concrete syntax, - d. a system supporting the generation of the definition of a restoring transformation. - 3.
 A system supporting the writing of a definition of semantics. - 4.
 A system supporting the development of a parser of the designed language out of the definition of its syntax. - 5.
-A system supporting the development of an interpreter of the designed language out of the definition of its syntax and semantics. - 6.
-A system supporting the development of a compiler of the designed language out of the definition of its syntax and semantics.
+A system supporting the development of an interpreter or compiler of the designed language out of the definition of its syntax and semantics.

-Although the tasks of writing a programmer's interface and a language designer's interface are in principle independent, one may think of two possible scenarios of building them:
+Although the tasks of writing a programmer's interface and a language designer's interface are formally independent, one may think of two possible scenarios of building them:

-- 1. first a version of Lingua is developed without using an interface of a language designer and the latter is then written in Lingua, - 2. a language-designer interface is written in one of existing languages, and later the full definition of Lingua along with its implementation is developed in this system.
+- 1. first a version of Lingua is developed without using an ecosystem of a language designer and then the system is built using the developed Lingua, - 2. a language-designer interface is written in one of the existing languages, and later our first practical Lingua is designed with a support of that system.

-13.4 Techniques of writing user manuals
+13.4 New standards of writing language reports and user manuals